ajsmth/rn-tools/packages/navigation/readme.md

 }
 ```

-**Note**: The element given to `pushScreen` needs to be wrapped in a `Stack.Screen` component.
+**Note**: The components passed to `navigation.pushScreen` need to be wrapped in a `Stack.Screen` component.
 Create a wrapper to simplify your usage if you'd like:

 ```tsx
 function myPushScreen(